bharathvaj-ganesan/bharathvaj.com/src/data/blog/_2025/json-rpc-uncovered.md

   - rpc
 ---

 While tinkering with [Agentic MCP servers](https://modelcontextprotocol.io/introduction) at work, I ran into JSON-RPC, the slick tech driving parts of the MCP system.
 Talk about a *remote*ly cool find!
 It fired up my curiosity, so I dug in.
-Here’s a quick, casual scoop on JSON-RPC, including notifications, using the `jsonrpc-lite` npm package in a Node.js server and client—puns included!

 ## What’s JSON-RPC?